Symposiums/ Workshops/ Seminars

 Conference day 5- Friday 11th October 2024

-Organizer: NS of Britian/ANS Sponsored Training Workshop
+Organizer: NS of Britain/ANS Sponsored Training Workshop

 Topic: Statistical Guide to Nutrition Research (A Hands-on nutritional data)